-The student is required to submit a first authored empirical article to a peer-reviewed journal by the time of the dissertation defense.
-This is a requirement for graduation and is in addition to the Qualifying Paper.
+- The student is required to submit a first authored empirical article to a peer-reviewed journal by the time of the dissertation defense.
+This is a requirement for graduation and is in addition any paper submitted as part of Qualifying Requirements.